UPDATED 12:36 17th September 2015

-Ireland, who originally joined Stoke City on a season-long loan from Aston Villa before putting pen-to-paper on a permanent contract in January 2014, had a hugely successful spell under Hughes at Manchester City.
+Ireland, who originally joined Stoke City on a season-long loan from Aston Villa before putting pen-to-paper on a permanent contract in January 2014, had a hugely successful spell under Mark Hughes at Manchester City.

 The 27 year old struggled to hold down a regular starting place following the appointment of Roberto Mancini and in August 2010 he joined Aston Villa in a part-exchange deal that saw James Milner head in the opposite direction.

-Ireland, who was born in Cork and started his career with Cobh Ramblers before joining City as an 18 year old, has played six times for the Republic of Ireland.
+Stephen, who was born in Cork and started his career with Cobh Ramblers before joining Manchester City as an 18-year-old, has played six times for the Republic of Ireland.